gbif/checklistbank/checklistbank-nub/README.md

 	- subspecies
 	- variety
 	- form
  - ignore secondary source records if they are conflicting with the taxonomic status of the primary source for the name. i.e. additional information about a name which is accepted in our backbone can only be derived from source datasets which also treat that name as an accepted taxon.
+ - verify name string matches expected rank, e.g. no binomial should have a family rank.
+Ignore otherwise!

-## Overlaying information
+### Overlaying information
- - we merge information about the same name from various sources.
+ - we merge information about the same canonical name from various sources.
 Especially updating null values.
 For example the authorship for a name can be found in a secondary source.
-Vernacular names and other associated information is also a regular case.
+	 - needs to disambiguate homonyms by comparing classification as nub lookup does
+	 - we will miss spelling variations as we do not do fuzzy matching (needs to go into curated patch checklist)

  - every backbone taxon keeps explicitly all core (name, status, author, etc) and associated information (vernacular names, name based typification, descriptions, distribution, bibliography, multimedia)